natachaAviles/aptitude/README.md

 - Every time a card gets matched the card will turn unselectable.
 - Game over message displays two buttons, Repetir (will reinitiate the game), Inicio (will redirect to home view)

+### This project uses the following technologies:

+- React: A JavaScript library for building user interfaces.
+- React Router DOM: A library for routing in React applications.
+- LocalForage: A library for offline data storage in web browsers.
+- Match-sorter: A utility library for sorting and filtering lists.
+- Sort-by: A utility library for sorting arrays of objects.
+- Vite: A fast development server and build tool for modern web applications.
+- Sass: A CSS preprocessor that adds features like variables, mixins, and nested selectors.
+- Vite plugins: Various Vite plugins and dependencies for supporting React and TypeScript development.

 ## Getting Started

 ### Prerequisites